USA Banner

 Applied Data Science

-• Statistical and analytical modeling of transportation, environmental, and human resources data (including “big data”) for safety, environmental performance, and equity
+- Analysis and statistical modeling of transportation, environmental, and human resources data (including “big data”) for safety, efficiency and cost savings, resilience, performance monitoring, and Civil Rights laws

-• Custom modeling tools and interactive performance dashboards
+- Custom modeling tools and interactive data dashboards with decision support features

-• Application of artificial intelligence, particularly machine learning and natural language processing, to enhance tools and analyses
+- Application of artificial intelligence, particularly machine learning and natural language processing, to enhance data tools and analyses

-• Building energy analyses and reporting on energy and resource use
+- Federal building energy efficiency analyses and reporting on energy and resource use

-• Micro-grid expertise, facility, and transportation operations energy use, as well as efficiency, emissions analyses, and procurement assistance
+- Micro-grid and renewable energy expertise, facility, and transportation operations energy use, energy efficiency, and procurement assistance

 Safety and Security Assessments

-• Combined transportation technology assessments for emission-reduction performance and safety effects
+- Combined transportation technology assessments for efficiency, performance, and safety effects

 Spotlight On Our Recent Work